Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 PhD Research 2008 - 2011

-I completed my PhD between 2008 to 2011 in the Internet Commerce
+I completed my PhD between 2008 and 2011 in the Internet Commerce

 Security